sqlroadie/PredictiveModelingUsingRandSQLServerMLS/README.md

 PredictiveModelingUsingR.r - R script (with comments wherever applicable) that builds the predictive Model using RevoScaleR package.
 Go through this to understand how the models are created and used for prediction.

 PredictiveModelingUsingMLS.sql - SQL script that uses R code covered in the previous file to build a Machine Learning predictive model that is executed in the SQL on premises instance

+PS: You may use this code sample as you wish.
+Remember that a little knowledge is often a dangerous thing :)